I recently had a comment on another review I wrote telling me they’d made some reasonable money on PrizeRebel.

 They also have a low payout threshold, so it won’t be hard for you to see for yourself how it works and quickly see a return.

-Alternatively, if you’re more interested in making more than just pocket change, take a look at how you can get started making money online.
+Alternatively, if you’re more interested in making more than just pocket change, take a look at where I started online.

 Have you checked out PrizeRebel… what do you think?
 Leave me a comment below!